Found-in-Space/octree/docs/pipeline-stage-01.md

 1. rows for a level are grouped by `node_id`
 2. within a node, rows are in ascending `mag_abs`
 3. prefix-sharded queries contain only rows for that shard
-4. raw-coordinate and precomputed-render modes both produce equivalent cell grouping behavior
-5. null `mag_abs` rows are excluded
+4. null `mag_abs` rows are excluded
-6. `teff` defaulting matches the current implementation contract
+5. Stage 01 input rows are unique (no duplicate star rows across source shards)

 ## Reference pseudocode